reinaldo-martinez1/portfolio/_projects/1_project.md

 <div class="caption">
     The table at the left has the values of the time taken to execute the operations.
 The graph on the right compares the time execution of the two methods used.
 </div>
+The results of the experiment indicated that for dimensionalities below 10, both methods exhibited similar processing times, with a slight advantage towards NumPy.
+However, as the dimensionalities increased, NumPy showcased a substantial advantage over the iterative method, maintaining a consistent order of magnitude in processing times while the iterative method experienced significant increases.

 The analysis of the results, coupled with insights from existing literature, attributed NumPy's superior performance to several factors:
 1. NumPy arrays store homogenous data types contiguously in memory, optimizing data retrieval efficiency.